Syngeneic Mouse Models and Humanized Immune-Checkpoint Mice

 Are there any downsides to Syngeneic Mouse Models?

 A clear drawback to classic syngeneic mouse models is the limited tumor lines available in mice compared to that of human patients (see patient-derived xenografts or PDX).
 Moreover it is important to consider that while mouse-derived tumors can be analogous to human cancers, it is not certain that the mouse immune response will readily translate to that of the human.

 Humanized Immune-Checkpoint Mice and Syngeneic Mouse Models

 Moving traditional syngeneic mouse models toward today’s relevant immuno-oncology targets, Biocytogen offers many humanized immune-checkpoint mouse models.
 Humanized immune-checkpoint mice are genetically engineered to express human immune checkpoint proteins, which allow the engraftment of wild type or humanized murine cell lines.
-Carefully designed and generated to maintain biological functions and ensure more reliable drug validation, our humanized immune-checkpoint mice are backed by detailed, scientifically accurate plans that ensure sufficient humanization, humanized protein expression, and intact signal transduction.
+Our humanized immune-checkpoint mice are carefully designed and generated to maintain biological functions and ensure more reliable drug validation.
 With humanized mice, in vivo efficacy evaluation of humanized immune checkpoint antibodies or inhibitors becomes even more reliable and dependable.

 Figure 2.
 Illustration of Human Immune-Checkpoint Mice.

 Check out more of our animal and cell models: